 - Finance includes addressing debt, improving credit scores, and establishing a realistic budget.

-- Parenting includes securing affordable child care as needed and supporting parents in learning how to communicate effectively with schools and care providers
+- Parenting includes securing affordable child care and services as needed and supporting parents in learning how to communicate effectively with schools and care providers.

 - Transportation includes establishing a reliable means for transport to employment and school locations, and assisting parents in purchasing and maintaining a personal vehicle if needed.